 The Board Risk Committee oversees the Society's risk governance and provides a Society-wide perspective on all risk matters.
-Its membership in 2022 comprised five non-executive Directors and its meetings are also attended by three executive Directors and other senior management by invitation as appropriate.
+Its membership in 2023 comprised four non-executive Directors and its meetings were also attended by at least two executive Directors and other senior management by invitation as appropriate.
 Details of Directors' attendance are set out in the Corporate Governance Report.

 The Committee has delegated responsibility for the detailed oversight of the Society's risk strategy, risk appetite, risk monitoring, liquidity management and capital management.
-During 2022 the Committee met seven times (2021: seven times) and the matters considered included:
+During 2023 the Committee met seven times (2022: seven times) and the matters considered included:

-Review and recommendation to Board for approval:
+Review and recommendation to Board for approval of:

 - The Risk Management Framework.

 - The Society's risk appetite.

 - The Society's updated statement of risks and quarterly review of most significant risks.

 - The regulatory capital assessment (ICAAP).

 - The regulatory liquidity assessment (ILAAP).

 - Reverse stress tests.

 - Treasury and Lending Policies.

 - Recovery and Resolution Plans.

 - Liquidity Contingency Plans.

-- Consumer Duty Implementation Plan.
+- Society approach to Consumer Duty.

-- Operational Resilience Self-Assessment.